junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/2025-05-19-SPN-Crossover-4-1.md

 Cas lets out a stifled chuckle, "Yours, of course."

+Dean tilts his head toward Cas so much that he almost glances at his face automatically but manages to stop himself not to lose eye contact with the Angel statue.

-Dean is not convinced, "We don't even know what that 'Tardis' thing is."
+He's not convinced, "We don't even know what that 'Tardis' thing is."

-Just as he speaks, a loud wheezing sound echoes from the sky.
-The air around them ripples like bad animation, turning from open outdoor space to a dimly lit space with green and blue light.
+Just as he speaks, a loud metallic thrumming sound echoes from the sky.
+The air around them ripples like animation, turning from open outdoor space to a dimly lit indoor space with green and blue lightings.

-A cheerful voice sounds up behind them, "Gentleman and gentleman, welcome aboard the Tardis."
+A cheerful voice sounds up behind them, "Ladies and gentlemen, welcome aboard the Tardis."